blackducksoftware/ohloh_api/reference/size_fact.md

 curl https://www.openhub.net/projects/{project_id}/analyses/latest/size_facts.xml
 ```

-The call returns one SizeFact for each month, starting at the first month in which any code exists, and ending at the month in which Ohloh last created a new Analysis for this Project.
+The call returns one SizeFact for each month, starting at the first month in which any code exists, and ending at the month in which Open Hub last created a new Analysis for this Project.
 Typically, the collection ends at the current month, but if the Project has not been re-analyzed in a while, the collection may end sooner.

 The results cannot be paginated or filtered.
 Results are sorted chronologically.